My ethos in garden landscaping is for a natural look (lichen on rocks). Cleaning and maintenance are important elements

 On determining the basic questions, I first start with a Google search for make and model ranges within my budget which appears to meet my expectations, focusing on comparing the specifications and independent reviews.

-Having narrowed it down to one or two products I then look for any YouTube videos showing the set-up and or use of those products, which is often a good visual demonstration showing some of the pros and cons, and limitations, of a particular Model.
+Having narrowed it down to one or two products, I then look for any YouTube videos showing the setup and/or use of those products, which is often a good visual demonstration showing some of the pros, cons and limitations of a particular model.
 I find it useful in deciding whether a particular model is likely to meet or exceed my expectations.

 My Pressure Washer Criteria